Finite element hybridization of port-Hamiltonian systems: Numerical experiments

-Again the function $f(t)$ is here replaced by a quadratic function $f(t)=\frac{1}{2}t^2$ to test the error due to the space discretization.
-A current has to be introduced in the electric field to make this a true solution of the problem

 In Fig. \ref{fig:conv_var_maxwell_primal} the convergence rate of the variables is plotted against the mesh size.
-The error is again measured in the Sobolev norm or the tangential trace norm for the facet variables at the final time $T_{\mathrm{end}}$. \\
+The error is again measured in the Sobolev norm or the tangential trace norm for the facet variables at the final time $T_{\mathrm{end}}$.

-{ The convergence rates for the primal formulation are reported in Fig.~\ref{fig:conv_var_maxwell_primal}.
 It can be noticed that while the $L^2$ norm of the electric field two form converges with optimal order (cf. Fig \ref{fig:err_L2_E2}), its $H^{\div}$ norm loses one order (cf. Fig \ref{fig:err_Hdiv_E2}).
-This is due to the presence of the forcing term and the fact that in \firedrake projecting on $H^{\div}$ space does not exactly commute with the divergence.
-The equation satisfied by the electric field in the primal formulation is the following
+This is due to the presence of the forcing term and the fact that in \firedrake the degree of freedom for Raviart Thomas are not computed via moments but instead via point normal evaluations (cf. \url{https://github.com/FEniCS/fiat/issues/40}).
+Therefore, projecting on $H^{\div}$ space does not exactly commute with the divergence.
+This fact entails the observed loss of convergence.

-where $\Pi^2$ represents the projection on the finite element space used to discretize a two form (in this case the Raviart-Thomas space).
-Taking the divergence of this equation leads to

 All other variables converge with optimal order.
 The convergence results for the dual formulation are shown in Fig.~\ref{fig:conv_var_maxwell_dual}.
-All variables converge with optimal as there is no forcing term in the magnetic field two form equation. } In Fig. \ref{fig:diff_dual_maxwell}, the $L^2$ norm of the difference between the dual representation of variables.
+All variables converge with optimal as there is no forcing term in the magnetic field two form equation.
+In Fig. \ref{fig:diff_dual_maxwell}, the $L^2$ norm of the difference between the dual representation of variables.
 As in the dual field continuous Galerkin formulation, the dual representation of the variables converges under h-p refinement with order $h^s$. \\

 The size reduction between the continuous and hybrid formulation is the same for the primal and dual system as the two formulation uses forms of the same degree and is reported in Table \ref{tab:dofs_cont_hyb_maxwell}. in The hybrid system has $45\%$ of degrees of freedom compared with the continuous formulation in the worst case.
 The size decreases rapidly to $30\%$ when the number of elements and polynomial degree is increased, showing a clear computational advantage with respect to the continuous formulation presented in Sec. \ref{sec:conGal_dis}.